davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 ## Test

+Now that the instance has been deployed, make sure that you can SSH to the host.

 * Once the stack has built, select the `Outputs` tab

 * If you are on Linux/MacOSX, the SSH command line is displayed to connect to the host